Chapter 2, data visualization using the grammar of graphics

 animint(three.layers)

 This data viz is not so easy to read, since there are so many overlapping text labels.
 The interactive region legend helps a little, by allowing the user to hide data from selected regions.
 However, it would be even better if the user could show and hide the text for individual countries.
-That type of interaction can be achieved using the showSelected and clickSelects aesthetics which we explain in Chapters 3-4.
+That type of interaction can be achieved using the showSelected and clickSelects parameters, which we explain in Chapters 3-4.

-For now, we move on to discuss a major strength of animint: data visualization with multiple linked plots.
+Next, we move on to discuss a major strength of animint: data visualization with multiple linked plots.

 Multi-plot data visualization